meltano/meltano/blog/1-revisiting-the-meltano-strategy.md

 # Revisiting the Meltano strategy, direction, and focus: a return to our roots

-This is part 1 of a 2 part series.
+This is part 1 of a 2-part series.

 If you've been following the Meltano project for a while or would like to have some historical context, start here.

-If you're new to the Meltano project and mostly interested in what's next, start with [part 2](#).
+If you're new to the Meltano project and mostly interested in what's next, feel free to skip this post and start with part 2: [Why we are building an open source platform for data integration and transformation (ELT) pipelines](#).

 ---